aws-amplify/docs/docs/lib/project-setup/fragments/flutter/null-safety/null-safety.md

 The Amplify CLI's `codegen models` command can generate Dart models with or without null safety.
 To generate null safe models, make sure that the `pubspec.yaml` file at the root of your projects defines a Dart SDK version of 2.12.0 or greater, and make sure that the `enableDartNullSafety` [feature flag](https://docs.amplify.aws/cli/reference/feature-flags) is set to true in your `amplify/cli.json` file.

-In order to migrate to Amplify Flutter version 0.2.0 or greater, you will need to regenerate your codegen models with null safety (using the `amplify codegen models` command) if you are using them.
+ If your app uses generated models from amplify, you will need to migrate these models to be null safe as part of migrating your app to be null safe.
+You should follow the [flutter null safety migration docs](https://dart.dev/null-safety/migration-guide) to migrate your application code, excluding the generated models.
+To migrate the models to be null safe, you can simply regenerate them following the instructions above.